JHU-PL-Lab/big-bang/README.md

    ```

    The `NAME` has the form `bigbang_bigbang_run_<number>`.
 You should choose the
-   one that ran the `COMMAND` `bash -ic 'opam install lwt'`.
+   one that ran the `COMMAND` `cd /home/opam/opam-repository && git pull && opam
+   update -u -y && bash -ic 'opam install lwt'`.
 In my case, it was
    `bigbang_bigbang_run_8`.

 5. Commit the changes: